luijianfie/sqlreplayer/README_EN.md

 |------------------|---------|----------------|----------------|----------------|----------------|----------------|----------------|----------------|------------------|----------------|----------------|----------------|----------------|----------------|----------------|----------------|------------------|
 | 16219655761820A2 |         | 44             | select 1       | 44             | select 2       | 45             | select 3       | 44.33          | 3                | 44             | select 2       | 44             | select 3       | 45             | select 1       | 44.33          | 3                |
 | EE3DCDA8BEC5E966 |         | 1189           | select 1,sleep(1) | 2046           | select 2,sleep(2) | 3047           | select 3,sleep(3) | 2094.00        | 3                | 1186           | select 1,sleep(1) | 2046           | select 2,sleep(2) | 3048           | select 3,sleep(3) | 2093.33        | 3                |

+>The above is similar to those generated in the analysis phase's analyze_report.
+The first row represents the execution results of SQLID 16219655761820A2 across various data sources. "conn_0_execution" indicates that this type of SQL was executed 3 times on conn0, and "conn_0_p99(ms)" indicates that 99% of the execution times on conn0 were less than or equal to 44 milliseconds.
+The SQL corresponding to the 99th percentile is "select 1".
+This allows for an intuitive comparison of the SQL execution results across different data sources.

 other parameters